 While it seemed the tides had finally changed in favor of Johnson & Johnson (J&J) this March when the Missouri state court jury ruled in its favor, ringing in its first victory.
-However, this elated feeling was extremely short-lived; not only has the next ruling gone in favor of the plaintiff, but it is also the largest settlement amount, $110 million, to be paid so far for any Talcum powder settlement.
-This comes to a mega settlement amount of nearly $307 million to be coughed up by the manufacturer.
-The rulings are giving hope and confidence to the thousands of patients awaiting trial and is also urging more people to come forward and file a lawsuit.
+However, this elated feeling was extremely short-lived; not only was the next ruling in favor of the plaintiff, but it was also the largest settlement amount totaling to $110 million, to be paid so far for any Talcum Powder settlement.
+This comes to a mega-settlement amount of nearly $307 million to be coughed up by the manufacturer.
+The rulings are giving hope and confidence to the thousands of patients awaiting trial and is also urging more people to come forward and file a be a part of this Mass Tort litigation.
 J&J, on the other hand, is showing no signs of defeat; it is gearing up to challenge these verdicts in the court and is preparing for the forthcoming trials; there have been no recalls or label changes by the company so far.
 J&J continues to defend the safety of its baby powder.

 The common string linking these victories for the plaintiffs is the fact the jury agreed to the fact that J&J knew about studies linking its product to an increased risk of cancer and failed to warn the consumer.